 This can work.
 However, there are some considerations that are useful to discuss at the beginning of therapy.
 The two main concerns are: how information that was discussed in the individual therapy will be treated when the couple therapy commences, and how your partner will feel about joining a therapy that is already established.

 Sometimes this scenario this can work well with one therapist and sometimes it is more appropriate to do the individual therapy with one therapist and then begin the couple therapy with a new therapist that you both have an equal alliance to.

 Yes.
-Couple therapy is not just about staying together; it can also be about separating well.
-When there are children involved their well-being is paramount and couple therapy can help you both work through the separation process whilst keeping the impact on your children at a minimum.
+Couples therapy is not just about staying together; it can also be about separating well.
+When there are children involved their well-being is paramount and couples therapy can help you both work through the separation process whilst keeping the impact on your children at a minimum.

 We do not work with children but if you contact us we may be able to offer a referral to a therapist in your area who does.

 Most people are a little nervous about making an appointment.
 Please feel free to call either of us and have a chat on the phone beforehand and we can answer any questions or concerns you might have.
 You may also find this page helpful – Your first counselling or psychotherapy session